bryxli/discord-active-developer-badge/README.md

 ### Discord

-1. Create a new Discord Application
+1. Create a new Discord Application.

     ![App](public/create_application.png)

-2. Create a new Bot in Settings &rarr; Bot
+2. Create a new Bot in Settings &rarr; Bot.

     ![Bot](public/create_bot.png)

-3. Generate Discord invite link through Settings &rarr; OAuth2 &rarr; URL Generator
+3. Generate Discord invite link through Settings &rarr; OAuth2 &rarr; URL Generator.

     ![Invite](public/scopes.png)

     The URL can be found on the bottom of the page under `Generated URL`.
 Invite the Discord bot to your **community** server.
 The server must be a community server to ensure that you get the active developer badge.

-    The generated URL will be of the form `https://discord.com/api/oauth2/authorize?client_id={DISCORD_APP_ID}&permissions=0&scope=applications.commands%20bot`
+    The generated URL will be of the form `https://discord.com/api/oauth2/authorize?client_id={DISCORD_APP_ID}&permissions=0&scope=applications.commands%20bot`.

 Write down the application ID, public key, and bot token.
 You will need these later when configuring on Replit.
 ```